w3c/wot/plugfest/2018-prague/result.md

 ### Fujitsu
    We use bearer token for access the remote/local proxy.
+   And also use bearer token between remote proxy and local proxy.

 ### Hitachi
    We used bearer token for access the remote proxy.
 The token is received by a mail and is included in configuration file by hand.
 These process is needed to improve using more sophisticated manner (e.g. OAuth etc.)